samsung-cnct/chart-vault/README.md

 ### Automatically initializing and unsealing

+*THIS FUNCTIONALITY IS NOT RECOMMENDED FOR PRODUCTION USE!*

 Chart can automatically initialize and unseal Vault on deployment.
 This will result in a cluster secret being created with all of the master unseal key shards and root access token.
-Security concerns apply.

 As a compromise you can set the chart to auto-initialize, but also provide `vault.pgpKeys` and `vault.rootPgpKey` parameters, in which case the resulting unseal secret will be encrypted with the provided keys.
 This makes auto-unsealing impossible however.

+Note that unseal `vault.setup.masterSecret` secret will remain in the helm release namespace until deleted manually.

 | Parameter | Description | Default|